Lichtso/VulkanFFT/README.md

 ## Dependencies
 - cmake 3.11
+- Vulkan Runtime 1.0
+- Vulkan SDK 1.2.131.2 (to compile GLSL to SPIR-V)
+- xxd (to inline SPIR-V in C)
 - libpng 1.6 (optional, only needed for CLI)
 - libopenexr 2.3 (optional, only needed for CLI)
-- hexdump (to inline SPIR-V in C)
-- Vulkan SDK 1.2.131.2 (to compile GLSL to SPIR-V)
-- Vulkan Runtime 1.0

 ## Current Features & Limitations
 - Dimensions